Showing posts with label Pope Agapetus II. Show all posts

 Rotbert of Trier

-Rumor has it his sister (Mathilda) was queen to King Henry I of Germany, which helped the appointment.
-Further scholarship has led to the conclusion that this family connection was highly un likely, which means we don't have any information on Rotbert prior to his appointment that would explain why he was a suitable candidate.
+Rumor has it he had a sister (Mathilda) who was queen to King Henry I of Germany, which helped the appointment.
+Further scholarship has led to the conclusion that this family connection was highly unlikely, which means we don't have much information on Rotbert prior to his appointment that would explain why he was a suitable candidate.
 He is known to have had a brother, Count Ansfried the elder, who held 15 counties in Lotharingia, so Rotbert apparently came from an influential family.

 Rotbert was part of the coronation ceremony of King Henry' successor, Otto I. Rotbert supported Otto, and became his arch chancellor, dealing with royal petitioners on the king's behalf.